 Top benefits of choosing React Native

-React Native makes use of GPU, which offers speed and performance.
+React Native makes use of GPU, which offers speed and high performance.
 Even though many people believe native apps cannot be replaced, RN gives developers a nearly equal level of performance to native solutions.
 Outstanding performance is one of a few reasons why you should consider choosing React Native over WebView-based tools as it allows achieving 60 frames per second.

 2. Time savings